NorthernMan54/homebridge-alexa/README.md

 * Supports multiple homebridge instances running on your network.
 * Auto-discovery of multiple Homebridge's
-* Supports the following HomeKit accessory types Lightbulb, Outlet, Fan, Fan2, Temperature Sensor, Window Coverings and Switch.
+* Supports the following HomeKit accessory types Lightbulb, Outlet, Fan, Fan2, Temperature Sensor, Window Coverings, Garage Doors and Switches.
 * Supports passing of sensor updates in real time to Alexa for use in routines.
 * Includes support for brightness and colour.
 * Creates a Contact Sensor that monitors the status of the connect to the Homebridge Alexa Cloud Servers.